TomaszCieslak4/fire-video-editor/README.md

 The competition did not focus on the keyframe aspect of the editor most likely because they expect their user-base to not be experienced enough to use that specific feature.
 Allowing keyframing involves setting attributes of position and time and interpolating between them to insert images onto a video.
 This feature allows for the possibility for animation and transition.

 # Workflow, Design & Planning
+<iframe src="http://docs.google.com/gview?url=https://raw.githubusercontent.com/TomaszCieslak4/fire-video-editor/3d7b3c7d58c9cc1357d0385e4022dfd376693ad1/doc/sprint4/System%20Design%20Document.pdf&embedded=true" style="width:718px; height:700px;" frameborder="0"></iframe>

-A detailed outline of the workflow and planning for this project can be found in the [doc](https://github.com/TomaszCieslak4/fire-video-editor/tree/main/doc) subdirectory.
+A more detailed outline of the workflow and planning for this project can be found in the [doc](https://github.com/TomaszCieslak4/fire-video-editor/tree/main/doc) subdirectory.

 # Contributors